alejandroarmas/alejandroarmas.github.io/_posts/2020-03-07-SubmittingHW_ECS36B.md

 ```

-For HW#1, the professor asks us to run the first program, ecs36b_hw1_client, to obtain information regarding your own student record via a JSON (Javascript Object Notation) format, from his server.
+For HW#1, the professor asks us to run the first program, ecs36b_hw1_client, to obtain information regarding your own student record via a JSON (Javascript Object Notation) format, from his server named Cyrus.
 And, you will need to store the JSON in a text file named [STUDENT ID].txt.
 And, you will just need to submit this file for this homework assignment.

 More specifically, you will need to enter the following: